scottsabre/openapi-generator-demo/README.md

 	<artifactId>gson</artifactId>
     </dependency>
 ```
 - Configure your plugin.
 For multiple models, create a separate <id>[unique execution name]</id> for each execution.
 In my case, I didn't have access to the Swagger flavor of DateTime so I forced generation with Java8.
-Other configurations include excluding documentation and supporting files (for API, security, etc.)
+Other configurations exclude generation of model documentation and supporting files (for API, security, etc.)
 ```xml
           		<plugin>
 				<groupId>org.openapitools</groupId>